-I-78 EASTBOUND OVER RAMP C (NO. 283) (1 span, simply supported, steel multi - girder)
+I-78 EASTBOUND OVER RAMP C (STRUCTURE NO. 283)

 The approach roadway has been upgraded from satisfactory to very good condition due to repairs performed under Contract No. T-644A.

 The substructure is in satisfactory condition.
 The east and west abutment breastwalls exhibit medium vertical cracks, with areas of map cracking and heavy water staining.